-Electronic payment system: There are numerous money transfer services that provide you a fast and convenient way to transfer money overseas.
+Electronic payment system: Numerous money transfer services provide you with a fast and convenient way to transfer money overseas.
 However, be careful that some funding methods such as credit cards are subject to a high interest rate.

 Cheques and money orders: If you want a non-electronic option, this might be ideal.
-However, paper payments are much slower than online payment.
-And keep in mind the risks of transfering large amounts if there’s no bank account available for safekeeping.
+However, paper payments are much slower than online payments.
+And keep in mind the risks of transferring large amounts if there’s no bank account available for safekeeping.

 GlobePay cross-border payment services

 GlobePay provides UK merchants with a secure and reliable payment gateway to help them connect with Asian consumers.
 We stand out for our competitive, flexible approach to partner payment support and innovation.

 We have been deeply involved in the payment solutions market for years and are the official partners of WeChat Pay and Alipay.

 Building customized payment solutions to connect Western businesses with Chinese customers through China’s payment habits – WeChat Pay and Alipay.